mtorpey/wooden-ships/1-introduction.md

 A player must fill out a "log" for each ship that he controls.
 All information for that ship necessary to the play of the game will be placed here.
-This information is found on the ship counter or in the ship\'s Order of Battle, found in the scenarios.
+This information is found on the ship counter or in the ship's Order of Battle, found in the scenarios.
 A diagram is given as an example of this procedure.

 ![Sample Log Sheet](files/logsample.gif){width="207" height="612"}